Skip to Content

-3 year old sleep regression
+- Understand why the 3 year old sleep regression happens

-Night time Fears
+Night Time Fears

 Is your 3 year old suddenly waking up scared of the dark or from a nightmare?
 As your 3-year-old’s imagination starts to bloom, so can fears at night time.
-Make sure to validate their fears, while reassuring them that they are safe.

 If you haven’t already, you can introduce a dim nightlight to help them at night.
 Amber tones are better for sleep.
 I personally love the Hatch for this age.